 An educational, art and story-telling based collaborative, what moves you? projects aim to generate awareness and inspire action by tapping into people’s personal experiences and values.
-Formed in 2004, to engage community and bring diverse voices into the United Nations around the Millennium Development Goals, WMY traveling portrait/interview exhibits and facilitated dialogues offer diverse perspectives and an in-depth approach to the individual experiences that underlie complex societal issues, such as immigration or environmental justice.
+WMY traveling portrait/interview exhibits and facilitated dialogues offer diverse perspectives and an in-depth approach to the individual experiences that underlie complex societal issues, such as immigration or environmental justice.

-Below: Images from Indocumentales film screenings and dialogues on immigration co-presented by what moves you?, Cinema Tropical, and the Center for Latin American and Caribbean Studies at NYU.
+Above: Images from What Moves You?
+Indocumentales film screenings and dialogues on immigration co-presented by WCPUN/what moves you?, Cinema Tropical, and the Center for Latin American and Caribbean Studies at NYU.